-- Conduct a formal survey of whitewater boaters, user groups and others to determine the types and locations of whitewater boating activity occurring within the bypassed reach of the Weber River and a range of conditions (including flows) generally acceptable to whitewater boaters with various skill levels (see Appendix BA for a draftsample survey; the survey will be finalized with interested stakeholders prior to use at the Project).
+- Conduct a formal survey of whitewater boaters, user groups and others to determine the types and locations of whitewater boating activity occurring within the bypassed reach of the Weber River and a range of conditions (including flows) generally acceptable to whitewater boaters with various skill levels (see Appendix B for a draft survey; the survey will be finalized with interested stakeholders prior to use at the project).
 The survey will include interviews with whitewater boaters and experts familiar with whitewater resources in the Project Area.
-American Whitewater and other interested stakeholders will be asked to review and comment on the final survey questionnaire. - Based on surveys/interviews with whitewater boaters, identify a range of flows that are acceptable or optimal for whitewater boating in the Study Area and indicate what level of challenge these flows offer based on the International Scale of River

-Difficulty (Class I - Class VI).
-Additionally, assess the Project's bypassed reach including commercial and non-commercial use, trip length, and seasonal considerations.

-- Identify, map, and describe any existing and potential sites for access (put-in and take out sites) and portage along the Study Area, as well as confirm USFS land ownership of the areas that could be used to access the river. - For the study reach, briefly describe the river environment and existing and potential boating activity that could occur at a range of flows.
+American Whitewater and other interested stakeholders will be asked to review and comment on the final survey questionnaire. - Based on surveys/interviews with whitewater boaters, identify a range of flows that are acceptable or optimal for whitewater boating in the Study Area and indicate what level of challenge these flows offer based on the International Scale of River Difficulty (Class I Class VI).
+Additionally, assess the Project's bypassed reach including commercial and non-commercial use, trip length, and seasonal considerations. - For the study reach, briefly describe the river environment and existing and potential boating activity that could occur at a range of flows.
 To the extent practical, estimate current and future use that might be expected for the whitewater boating season. - Identify and describe any present whitewater boating use in nearby waterways. - If study results warrant, develop recommendations for enhancing whitewater boating opportunities at the Project.

 This subtask will also consider existing and potential sites for access (put-in and take-out sites) and portage along the Study Area, as well as confirm USFS land ownership of the areas that could be used to access the river.
 Considerations for take-out sites will be limited to the area across the river from the powerhouse.
 However, access to this area is behind a locked gate.
-There is the potential to consider an alternate take-out site just down-stream from the area across the river from the powerhouse in the event that the locked gate issue cannot be resolved.
+There is the potential to consider an alternate take-out site just downstream from the area across the river from the powerhouse in the event that the locked gate issue cannot be resolved.
 There is likely no need to consider both of these sites simultaneously because they are similar in most respects with the exception of constraints associated with the locked gate (i.e., one take-out site is behind the locked gate and the other take-out site is not).

-To narrow down take-out sites for detailed consideration in the analysis to the one identified above, PacifiCorp reviewed the benefits and constraints of a total of four take-out sites inregarding a number of factors.
+To narrow down take-out sites for detailed consideration in the analysis to the one identified above, PacifiCorp reviewed the benefits and constraints of a total of four take-out sites regarding a number of factors.
 The results of this review, including all the take-out sites considered, are provided in the table below (Table 1).